 I know that “building the right team” is a very popular topic in business circles and here on BiggerPockets.
-Actually, when I typed the word “team” in the BP search bar, here are the results:
+Actually, when I typed the word “team” in the BiggerPockets search bar, here were the results:

-Before you seek out team members, there are a couple of steps I highly recommend.
+But before you seek out a team, there are a couple of steps I highly recommend.

 Action Steps Before Finding Team Members

 #1: Get crystal clear on your real estate investing niche, strategy, and goals FIRST.

 Too many people “jump in” to this business without a focus, plan, or goals.
 They go to networking events, share with people that they are real estate investors, and hope to find people to help them.
 Wrong move.
 It is much more effective to become clear on your investing niche, strategy, and goals before you seek out team members.

 For example, we currently have a few investing strategies we are focused on, one of which is buying large multifamily apartment buildings in Pennsylvania.
 The other key niche is buying small multifamily properties in our current market, which is Trenton, N.J.